Building Permit Information

 - Inspections will be conducted remotely, using FaceTime or Duo, whenever possible and when the inspector determines it feasible.
 On-site inspections will be conducted if necessary, as determined by the inspector.

-- All construction sites must adhere to social distancing practices, and the requirements specified in Executive Order No. 2020-70, and Ingham County Health Department Emergency Order 2020-7.
+- All construction sites must adhere to social distancing practices, and all current MIOSHA and/or Emergency Order requirements.

 - Please note: If an inspector arrives on-site and observes violations of these requirements or feels that he cannot ensure his own personal safety due to conditions on the jobsite, the inspector is required to leave without performing the inspection.
 The inspection will then have to be rescheduled and a re-inspection fee will be charged.